Featured Missions & Projects - Solar System Exploration Division (690)

 The Lunar Reconnaissance Orbiter (LRO) is an unmanned spacecraft designed to create a comprehensive atlas of the moon's physical features, radiation environment, temperatures, and resources.
 The mission places special emphasis on the moon's polar regions, where permanently shadowed craters may contain significant amounts of water ice that future human explorers might be able to exploit.
 LRO launched on June 18, 2009.

-OSIRIS-REx (Origins, Spectral Interpretation, Resource Identification, Security--Regolith Explorer) will launch in 2016.
+OSIRIS-REx (Origins, Spectral Interpretation, Resource Identification, Security--Regolith Explorer) launched September 8, 2016.
 It will travel to a near-Earth carbonaceous asteroid (101955) 1999 RQ36, study it in detail and bring back a sample (at least 60 grams or 2.1 ounces) to Earth in 2023.
 This sample will help us investigate planet formation and the origin of life, and the data collected at the asteroid will also aid our understanding of asteroids that can impact Earth (RQ36 is a potentially hazardous object with a 1-in-1,800 chance of impacting Earth in the year 2182).
 OSIRIS-REx is lead by PI Dante Lauretta of the University of Arizona and managed by GSFC.

 The NSSDC provides master catalogs, data standards, and other information services.
 It oversees the preservation of NASA space science data for the next generation of researchers.
 The Center ensures access to existing and future NASA space science archives.